pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 -   Money favours deals in which the relative value of items is made uniform across large regions and populations.

-Money is not a way to measure people's merit.
-Nor is it an absolute scale on which to measure all things.
-Money is a instrument for facilitating exchanges.
-As such it has [advantages and disandvantages](/wiki/Exclusively_Money_Based_Economy "wikilink").
-Our view is that whatever can be made in order to facilitate exchanges, is worth doing for the economy.
+Of course money is not an absolute of people's merit, and nor is it an absolute scale on which to measure all things.
+What it is, then?
+Mainly, it is an instrument for facilitating exchanges.
+As such it has both [advantages and disandvantages](/wiki/Exclusively_Money_Based_Economy "wikilink").
+We take the view that whatever can be made in order to facilitate exchanges, is worth doing for the economy.
 [More on why we should do this](/wiki/Why_Do_This "wikilink").

 How would that work?